ClimDesign/QDF/README.md

 A custom GEV model defined in [Stan](https://mc-stan.org/) (version 2.25 or later) was used to generate initial values for some parameters to improve the efficiency of the MCMC sampler.
-The Stan model and all user-defined probability functions can be found [here](/Stan).
+The Stan model can be found [here](/Stan).

 ### Data structure

 QDF analysis requires generating several sets of annual maxima from observed data at a single gauging station.
 Each set of annual maxima corresponds to a different duration.
-The model then finds a relationship between these generated sets of annual maxima.
-See [Barna et al., (2023)](https://www.sciencedirect.com/science/article/pii/S0022169423003906#b34) for a discussion of how to process data for QDF analysis.
+Typically, the duration is defined as the time window over which a specific total flow volume is observed.
+This is useful in engineering design for retention-specific applications, which often require flood volumes for predetermined durations, sometime averaged over different flood events, rather than the multivariate variability of specific flood events.
+See [Barna et al., (2023)](https://www.sciencedirect.com/science/article/pii/S0022169423003906#b34) for details.

 The MCMC sampler expects data in the form of a (n\*d) x 2 matrix, where n = number of years of observed data at a station and d = the number of